yext/search-ui-react/README.md

 export default App;
 ```

-To use Answers React Components stylesheet as an alternative to Tailwind CSS, import /bundle.css as follows:
+To use the Component Library's Styling without adding Tailwind to your project, add the following import:

 ```tsx
 import '@yext/answers-react-components/bundle.css'